gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    HMAC-SHA-256 as used in SCTP-AUTH has a very large tag length and very good integrity properties.
 The SCTP-AUTH key can be used longer than the current algorithms in the TLS record layer.
-The SCTP-AUTH key is rekeyed when a new connection is set up at which point a new SCTP-AUTH key is derived using the TLS-Exporter.
+The SCTP-AUTH key is rekeyed when a new DTLS connection is set up at which point a new SCTP-AUTH key is derived using the TLS-Exporter.

    DTLS/SCTP is in many deployments replacing IPsec.
 For IPsec, NIST (US), BSI (Germany), and ANSSI (France) recommends very frequent